microsoft/vscode-wiki/TypeScript-Issues.md

 1. In the VS Code settings, set `typescript.tsserver.nodePath` so that the TypeScript server runs using your local node version
 1. Increase the `typescript.tsserver.maxTsServerMemory` to a reasonable upper limit for memory usage.
 Make sure your system has enough memory for this.

-# How to report issues

-Here's how to report a high quality TypeScript issue report.
-Make sure to also follow our [general issue reporting guide](https://github.com/microsoft/vscode/wiki/Submitting-Bugs-and-Suggestions)

-1. Figure out if the issue is with TypeScript itself or with VS Code's TypeScript support

-    If the issue is about TypeScript itself, it should be [reported against TypeScript directly](https://github.com/microsoft/typescript/issues/new/choose).
-Example TypeScript issues include:

-    - Issues with type checking
-    - Issues with IntelliSense not working as expected in JavaScript or TypeScript
-    - Issues with compiling TypeScript
-    - Questions about how to use TypeScript

-    If the issue is instead about VS Code's JavaScript and TypeScript support, please continue on

-2. For tooling issues, provide clear steps to reproduce the issue

-    Clearly describe the issue and provide simple steps to reproduce the problem.
-Make sure to include all the relevant code needed to investigate the issue.
-If your code is complex or lengthy, try reducing the example down to the minimum amount of code possible.

-3. For crashes, provide the TypeScript crash log

-    See [Collecting crash logs](#collecting-crash-logs) for steps about how to collect the logs from the crashed server.
-Make sure to attach these logs to your issue report

-For additional suggestions and guidance, see our [general issue reporting guide](https://github.com/microsoft/vscode/wiki/Submitting-Bugs-and-Suggestions)

 # Collecting crash logs